-The new / current Illinois law provides:
+Illinois law now provides:

 - There is a sunset for the obligation: Age 23 generally but in no event beyond the child’s 25th birthday;